 Some plant species that are not native can create difficulties for stream management, particularly if they are invasive.
 Japanese knotweed (Fallopia japonica), for example, has become a widespread problem in recent years.
 Knotweed shades out other species with it's dense canopy structure (many large, overlapping leaves), but stands are sparse at ground level, with much bare space between narrow stems, and without adequate root structure to hold the soil of stream banks.
 The result can include rapid stream bank erosion and increase surface runoff impacts.
+There were no occurrences of Japanese knotweed documented in this management unit during the 2010 inventory.

-An analysis of vegetation was conducted using aerial photography from 2009 and field inventories (Figure 5).
-In this management unit, the predominant vegetation type within the riparian buffer is deciduous-closed tree canopy (46.54%) followed by mixed-closed tree canopy (29.38%).
-There is no documented impervious area within this unit's buffer.
-There were no occurrences of Japanese knotweed were documented in this management unit during the 2010 inventory.
+An analysis of vegetation was conducted using aerial photography from 2001 and field inventories (Figure 5).
+In this management unit, the predominant vegetation type within the 100 ft. riparian buffer is deciduous-closed tree canopy (66.49%) followed by mixed-closed tree canopy (30.70%).
+Impervious area makes up 0.02% of this unit's buffer.
+There are 2.64 acres of potential buffer improvement area in this management unit (Figure 7).